Mahanati (soundtrack): Release

 Aditya Music acquired the film's audio rights.
 The first single from the film "Mooga Manasulu" written by Sirivennela Seetharama Sastry and sung by Anurag Kulkarni and Shreya Ghoshal was released on 20 April 2018.
 It was also released in Tamil titled "Mauna Mazhaiyile" sung by Anurag Kulkarni and Nayana Nair and written by Madhan Karky.
-The song has nostalgic lyrics which reminds of the golden period of 1970s and 80s.
+The song has nostalgic lyrics reminiscent of the golden period of the 1970s and '80s.
 The second single track was released on 26 April 2018.
 Titled "Sada Nannu" in Telugu and "Thandhaay" in Tamil, the song was rendered by Charulatha Mani.
 The full album of Mahanati was released on 1 May 2018, at a grand launch event, featuring the entire cast and crew.
 Whereas, the album of Nadigayar Thilagam was launched on 5 May 2018.

-While the soundtrack album features only five songs, in Telugu and Tamil versions.
-A sixth track of the film, titled "Gelupuleni Samaram" ("Amudhai Pola Kidaithaai" in Tamil), was released on 1 June 2018.
+While the soundtrack album features only five songs, in Telugu and Tamil versions, a sixth track of the film, titled "Gelupuleni Samaram" ("Amudhai Pola Kidaithaai" in Tamil), was released on 1 June 2018.
 The dual audio of "Mooga Manasulu" and "Mauna Mazhaiyile" was released on 27 June 2018, to commence the film's 50th day celebration.